yougotthis1/EdgeOfVision/Training-Results/model-training.md

 The confusion matrix from the training dataset shows the model predicting most flowers label/type accurately.
 The model only experienced "confusion" while predicting labels for two categories of flowers (phlox and peony).
-When the model was tested on images teken directly from my android device, many of the predictions were split amongst mutiple labels.
+When the model was tested on images taken directly from my android device, many of the predictions were split amongst multiple labels.
 There was no image that had a predicted label of 50% or more.

 This can be due to the amount of images in the original dataset,